Suitability of the Saluki for Different Types of Prospective Owners

 A Saluki may not be the best choice for a first-time dog owner, primarily due to their unique characteristics.
 Salukis are independent, sensitive, and have a strong prey drive, which can be challenging for novice owners to manage effectively.
 Their exercise needs also require commitment and experience in providing regular, safe, off-leash exercise.

-However, if a first-time owner is dedicated to learning about the breed, investing in proper training and socialization, and has the time and energy to meet a Saluki's exercise and mental stimulation needs, it is possible to have a successful experience with a Saluki.
-It's essential for first-time owners to work with a responsible breeder or rescue organization that can provide guidance and support in raising a Saluki.
+However, if a first-time owner is dedicated to learning about the breed, investing in proper training and socialisation, and has the time and energy to meet a Saluki's exercise and mental stimulation needs, it is possible to have a successful experience with a Saluki.
+It's essential for first-time owners to work with a responsible breeder or rescue organisation that can provide guidance and support in raising a Saluki.

 Ultimately, Salukis are best suited for individuals or families who understand their unique requirements and are willing to invest the time and effort required to meet those needs effectively.